Top 10 Enterprise Architecture Tools in 2026 & How to Choose

 Features

-- Support for all major notation: Full support for UML, ArchiMate, BPMN, SysML, data models, and custom frameworks.
+• Support for all major notations: Full support for UML, ArchiMate, BPMN, SysML, data models, and custom frameworks.

 Use cases: Reference architecture modeling, solution design, business process mapping, and compliance documentation.